Martin & Nessie lived in several rented houses

 Willie, she & Sam owned the first TV of anyone in the area.

-for Mathis Chapel Baptist Church, where Sam & Willie attended)
+timber for the original Mathis Chapel Baptist Church building, where Sam & Willie attended)

 would come over to the grocery store to watch TV.

 Willie’s family lived in the surrounding Bandy’s community,

 including Willie’s parents (Martin & NessieGoble) and Sam’s

 Willie’s sisters HelenSigmon and LibIsenhour, as well as

 brothers James and Harlee all lived within a few miles of

 Sam and Willie’s home on E. Bandys.
 Elgevia and